skalou/VtolVR-Skalou-HORNET/README.md

 ### Using a UABE EMIP mod package installer (NEW way):
 A new easier way than manually changing each file is to use a UABE Avalonia mod package installer (the .emip file in the download).
+If you want more control on the changed files or mix some, look at the Manual method (OLD way).

 - Launch the program UABEAvalonia.exe